travisdesell/wildlife_at_home/README.md

     opencv
     BOINC

-Note that building BOINC on OSX now requires setting CFLAGS="-mmacosx-min-version=10.8" (Something prior to 10.9)
+Note that building BOINC on OSX now requires setting CFLAGS="-mmacosx-version-min=10.8" (Something prior to 10.9) when using make.

 On Ubuntu you can get all of boost with: